Huegoxaga/notes/java/android.md

     // Launch main activity when a message is received Intent myIntent = new Intent(context, MainActivity.class);
     myIntent.putExtra(MSG, msg);
-    // Set the New Activity Flags
-    myIntent.addFlags( Intent.FLAG_ACTIVITY_CLEAR_TASK | Intent.FLAG_ACTIVITY_CLEAR_TOP |  Intent.FLAG_ACTIVITY_NEW_TASK);
+    // Set one or more New Activity Flags myIntent.addFlags( Intent.FLAG_ACTIVITY_CLEAR_TASK | Intent.FLAG_ACTIVITY_CLEAR_TOP |  Intent.FLAG_ACTIVITY_NEW_TASK);
     context.startActivity(myIntent);
     // Use getIntent(); in MainActivity to get data in putExtra()